All4Gis/QGISFMV/README.md

 ## Dependencies

-* [FFMPEG](http://ffmpeg.org/download.html) : After downloading it, you should store it in an accessible folder and modify `fmvConfig.py` with the corresponding path.
+* [FFMPEG](http://ffmpeg.org/download.html) : After downloading it, you should store it in an accessible folder and modify `fmvConfig.py` with the corresponding path.For example "D:\\FFMPEG"

 * [OpenCV](https://opencv.org/) : `python3 -m pip install opencv-python`

 * [MatPlotLib](https://matplotlib.org/) : `python3 -m pip install matplotlib`

 * [Klvdata](https://github.com/paretech/klvdata) : customized version of this library.

+* [Homography](https://github.com/satellogic/homography) : `python3 -m pip install homography`

 The plugin install automatically this requisites,but you can install it using: